 We use a neural network architecture that extends TarNet \citep{shalit_estimating_2017} to non-binary treatment and structured confounding variables to estimate the conditional potential outcome function given the deconfounder and observed control variables, i.e.,

-Our proposed neural network architrcture, which is summarized in Figure~\ref{tarnet}, simultaneously estimates the deconfounder $\boldf(\bR_i)$ and the conditional potential outcome function $\mu_{T_i}(\boldf(\bR_i), \bm{Z}_i):=\E[Y_i \mid T_i, \boldf(\bR), \bm{Z}_i]$, by first projecting the internal representation $\bR_i$ onto a lower dimensional space of deconfounder $\boldf$.
-We then use the estimated deconfounder, treatment vector $T_i$, and observed structured confounders $\bm{Z}_i$, we predict the conditional potential outcome function $\mu_{T_i}$ by minimizing the following loss function:
+Our proposed neural network architecture, which is summarized in Figure~\ref{tarnet}, simultaneously estimates the deconfounder $\boldf(\bR_i)$ and the conditional potential outcome function $\mu_{T_i}(\boldf(\bR_i), \bm{Z}_i):=\E[Y_i \mid T_i, \boldf(\bR), \bm{Z}_i]$, by first projecting the internal representation $\bR_i$ onto a lower dimensional space of deconfounder $\boldf$.
+We then use the deconfounder, treatment $T_i$, and observed structured confounders $\bm{Z}_i$ to predict the conditional potential outcome function $\mu_{T_i}$ by minimizing the following loss function: